Aasar-i-Shareef Pethmakhama

-The Aasar-i-Shareef Pethmakhama, (Kashmiri:آثارِ شريف پيتہ مَكهَوُم) popularly called Ziyarat Makhama ("Makhama Shrine"), is a Muslim shrine located in Pethmakhama, Magam, Budgam, Jammu and Kashmir, India.
+The Aasar-i-Shareef Pethmakhama (Kashmiri: آثارِ شريف پؠٹھہٕ مَكهوٗم), popularly called Ziyarat Makhama ("Makhama Shrine"), is a Muslim shrine located in Pethmakhama, Magam, Budgam, Jammu and Kashmir, India.
 It contains a relic, Moi-e-Muqqadas, which is widely believed to be the hair of the Islamic prophet Muhammad.
 It is situated at Pethmakhama which is nearest to Magam Town of Budgam District and is considered to be one of the Kashmir's holiest Muslim shrine.

 Aasar-i-Shareef is a two-storey building with four minarets and one central dome built on typical Kashmiri style of rooftop woodwork.
 The building can host approximately 2000 people at a time for prayers.
 It has a small mosque connected internally with the shrine building.
 There were 3 major Chinar trees in and around the shrine but one of them was later halved and remains there without branches.
 The courtyard of the shrine is made of carved stones and a large park area with inbuilt pathways leading to the shrine.

 Jammu and Kashmir Police guards the shrine with some 4-5 of its personal as security.

 The Jammu and Kashmir Waqf Board remains the caretaker of the Shrine.

 History

-The holy relics of Muhammad brought in here on 17th Rajab-Ul-Murajab as per lunar calendar which as per Gregorian calendar was on 16-Nov-1932. from Saudi Arabia via the then Amritsar Punjab currently Pakistan.
-Some historians claim that the Holy Relics was brought on horse cart Up to Village Mazhama from Srinagar with a huge gathering of Kashmiri People reading verses and Naats on Prophet.
-The Moi-e-Muqadas has a long history dating back 1400 years as written in the Sanad (documentary proof) of Holy Relics of Pethmakhama preserved along with it.
-The holy relics is preserved inside the building in a centralized space called as Noor Khwan.
-The holy relics of Muhammad at Pethmakhama is also mentioned in the books like Imam Ul Asar written by Anwar Shah Kashmiri during 19th century.
+The relics of Muhammad brought in here on 17th Rajab-Ul-Murajab as per lunar calendar which as per Gregorian calendar was on 16-Nov-1932. from Saudi Arabia via the then Amritsar Punjab currently Pakistan.
+Some historians claim that the relics was brought on horse cart Up to Village Mazhama from Srinagar with a huge gathering of Kashmiri People reading verses and Naats on Prophet.
+The Moi-e-Muqadas has a long history dating back 1400 years as written in the Sanad (documentary proof) of Relics of Pethmakhama preserved along with it.
+The relics is preserved inside the building in a centralized space called as Noor Khwan.
+The relics of Muhammad at Pethmakhama is also mentioned in the books like Imam Ul Asar written by Anwar Shah Kashmiri during 19th century.

 It is displayed to devotees on festive occasions like Mehraj ul-Alam and other festivals at Pethmakhama.
 This Dargah is one of the prolific historical monuments in District Budgam.